Suspect in Colorado LGBTQ nightclub massacre is charged with 305 counts, including murder and hate crimes

 Allen cited his own busy trial schedule and said defense lawyers will need time to go over all of the evidence against their client.

+Allen, on March 17, is set to start the high-profile murder trial of Letecia Stauch who is accused of killing 11-year-old stepson Gannon Stauch, who vanished in January of 2020.

-“This case we expect to be very voluminous (and) will probably take some time for defense (lawyers) to digest it and be ready for presentation of evidence at a preliminary hearing,” Allen said.
+“This case we expect to be very voluminous (and) will probably take some time for defense (lawyers) to digest it and be ready for presentation of evidence at a preliminary hearing,” Allen told the court.

 But 4th Judicial District Judge Michael McHenry insisted the hearing can start sooner and ordered both sides to be ready on Feb.
 22 for a preliminary hearing he expected to last two days.